Times Square will go dark tonight to prove crypto doesn’t have to be bad for the planet

 However, it could power 350 million transactions recorded on Algorand’s ledger and two weeks’ worth of network liveliness, the group says.

 That’s because Algorand utilizes a pure proof-of-stake consensus mechanism to verify authentic transactions, as opposed to Bitcoin’s proof-of-work mechanism.
-Proof-of-work, which is the chief villain in criticisms of crypto’s carbon footprint, requires so-called verifiers to task supercomputers with solving complex mathematical puzzles, thus spending enormous amounts of electricity in what’s referred to as mining.
+Proof of work, which is the chief villain in criticisms of crypto’s carbon footprint, requires so-called verifiers to task supercomputers with solving complex mathematical puzzles, thus spending enormous amounts of electricity in what’s referred to as mining.

 However, proof-of-stake protocols require verifiers to invest in the system not with a load of electricity, but by putting up cryptocurrency as collateral.
 Algorand, which was engineered by MIT professor Silvio Micali—who also won the Turing Award that’s often called the “Nobel Prize of computing”—was designed with this in mind.